- About SEAS

 Support is independent of need provided a student remains in good academic standing and is making satisfactory progress towards his/her Ph.D. degree.
 Students are expected to complete their Ph.D. requirements in four to six years.

-All students who receive financial support participate in the educational program for about ten hours a week for one term-usually as a quarter time teaching fellow or in a similar capacity, during their second year of study.
+All Ph.D. students are required to participate in the educational program for about ten hours a week for one term-usually as a quarter time teaching fellow or in a similar capacity- during their second year of study.

 To provide full support throughout the program for all Ph.D. candidates, we anticipate that a certain number of entering students will gain financial support from sources outside of Harvard.